Reviewing Masco (NYSE:MAS) & FGI Industries (NASDAQ:FGI)

-FGI Industries (NASDAQ:FGI – Get Rating) and Masco (NYSE:MAS – Get Rating) are both retail/wholesale companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their dividends, valuation, earnings, analyst recommendations, institutional ownership, profitability and risk.
+FGI Industries (NASDAQ:FGI – Get Rating) and Masco (NYSE:MAS – Get Rating) are both retail/wholesale companies, but which is the better stock?
+We will compare the two businesses based on the strength of their profitability, risk, earnings, dividends, analyst recommendations, institutional ownership and valuation.

-This is a breakdown of current ratings and price targets for FGI Industries and Masco, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for FGI Industries and Masco, as provided by MarketBeat.com.

 |Sell Ratings